Probing the interference between non-linear, axionic and space-time-anisotropy effects in the QED vacuum: Introduction

 Before going on and starting to work out the developments of our paper, we would like to call into question our motivation to bring together three different physical scenarios beyond the Standard Model in a single Lagrangian, namely: axions, non-linear electrodynamic extensions and Lorentz-symmetry violating physics (LSV is here realized by means of the Carroll-Field-Jackiw term).
 The usual procedure is to consider each of these physical situations separately, once we expect that their respective individual effects correspond to tiny corrections to current physics.
 Connecting these three diverse physics in a single action might appear as a waste of efforts or, simply, an exercise to mix up different effects.
-Nevertheless, what we truly wish by coupling axions to non-linear electrodynamics and LSV physics is to show how the parameters associated to the axion and LSV sectors couple to external electric and magnetic fields approached by introducing non-linearity.
-Actually, the main effort we endeavor is to inspect to which extent strong external electric and magnetic fields may broaden the effects of the tiny axionic and LSV parameters on physical properties such as birefringence, refractive indices, dichroism and group velocity.
+Nevertheless, what we truly wish by coupling axions to non-linear electrodynamics and LSV physics is to show how the parameters associated to the axion and LSV sectors couple to external electric and magnetic fields whenever non-linearity is considered.
+Actually, the main effort we endeavor is to inspect how the magnetic background field may broaden the effects of the tiny axionic and LSV parameters on physical properties such as birefringence, refractive indices, dichroism and group velocity.
 This is investigated with the help of the dispersion relations we shall derive in different situations characterized by particular configurations of external fields.
+And to enforce our claim to consider the simultaneous presence of these three sorts of effects, we gather some works in Refs. \cite{Keser,Sekine,Li,Lehnert}.
+In these papers, non-linear quantum electrodynamics, axion electrodynamics and LSV are studied in Condensed Matter scenarios such as Dirac and Weyl semimetals and topological magnetic materials.
+We are then motivated to assume that topological materials appear as a natural laboratory that justify the inspection of how the effects of non-linearity, axions and LSV interfere with each other.
+Cosmology provides another viable scenario that may justify efforts in the quest for the interference between the three effects we are here discussing.
+In Refs. \cite{novello,phe,marsh}, we cast reference works that support our proposal.
+Finally, knowing that non-linearity, axions and LSV are issues currently investigated in connection with astrophysical structures \cite{denisov,galanti,hli}, we can also elect Astrophysics as another field of interest to study the concomitant presence of these three issues and how they affect each other in the study of the propagation of electromagnetic waves in the QED vacuum.